Lancelot1998/UCLA-ECE-209AS-HCI-22Win--note-taking-app/README.md

 4) Click "Automatically manage signing"
 5) Give a random Bundle Identifer (e.g., if your name is Jason, the Bundle Identifer can be com.Jason)
 6) Build the code

+# How to enable the Alamofire
+1) decompass the Alamofire-master.zip
+2) move the Alamofire.xcodeproj to the